 Riverboats – from May to September, the Budapest Transport Company (BKV) also operates riverboats between Boráros tér and Pünkösdfürdő, with stops including Petőfi tér, Batthiány tér, Jászai Mari tér, Margaret Island and Rómaifürdő.
 Boats depart approximately every hour and a half between 8 am and 8 pm.
 Ticket prices range from HUF 250 to HUF 1,000.

 Good to know: Public transportation in Budapest virtually ends after 11pm, when the metro, streetcars and trolley buses stop operating.
 There are some night buses running (marked with "É"), but not as frequently.

 Tickets are valid for the metro, buses, streetcars, trolley buses, the Cogwheel Railway and the suburban HÉV lines (only within the city limits), and are available at any subway station.
 To avoid lines, buy tickets from street stands and newsstands.
 It is also possible to buy tickets from a ticket vending machine.
 The basic ticket is good for one trip; if you transfer, you will need to validate a new ticket or use a transfer ticket.
-Be sure to validate your ticket using the orange or red ticket-punching machines as undercover controllers may ask to see your ticket, and will fine you for having an invalid one.
-Many ticket-punching machines on buses and streetcars are manual.
+Be sure to validate your ticket using the orange or red ticket-punching machines as controllers may ask to see your ticket, and will fine you for having an invalid one.
+Some ticket-punching machines on buses and streetcars are manual.
 Be sure to insert your ticket into the top slot and pull the punching mechanism toward you.